Research areas, groups and societies

 We nurture a culture of engagement, inclusion and cohesion that allows a progressive view of the world to flourish and research careers to thrive.
 We draw on Keele University’s tradition of interdisciplinary research rooted in the social sciences and humanities, addressing broad societal interests related to work, organisations and markets within a strong tradition of creative methodologies.

-We are structured into two core cross-disciplinary groups to support and drive interdisciplinary collaboration:
+We are structured into three core cross-disciplinary groups to support and drive interdisciplinary collaboration:

 - Marketing, Management and Organisations (MMO).

 - Economics and

 Our research groups are linked with specialist research institutes across Keele University; namely the Institute for Global Health, Institute for Sustainable Futures and Digital Society Institute and research centres including CASIC.

 Beyond core business, economics and management studies social inclusion and sustainability are core themes of our research, closely aligned to the UN Sustainable Development goals and mission of the new, interdisciplinary Faculty research institutes: Keele Institute for Social Inclusion, Keele Institute for Sustainable Futures and Keele Institute for Global Health.
 Researchers in the School address those key global and social challenges by engaging with robust and rigorous research that boundary spans our clusters, and undertake doctoral supervision mirroring these principal themes.